 About the Course

-Bonnie
+Bonnie CTC

 For Humans Only - you will not be managing your reactive dog while trying to listen and learn at the same time.
-The format includes lecture, group participation, skill building exercises, Q & A and more.
+The format includes lectures, group participation, skill-building exercises, Q & A, and more.

 Join other caring dog parents who want to make walks better for their dogs.

-Does your dog over-react to strangers, other dogs, bikes, skateboards and other triggers you encounter on walks?
-Does he bark, whine, lunge, spin, hide, tremble or jump up?
-Are you feeling stressed, exhausted or embarrassed by the situation?
+Does your dog overreact to strangers, other dogs, bikes, skateboards, and other triggers you encounter on walks?
+Does he bark, whine, lunge, spin, hide, tremble, or jump up?
+Are you feeling stressed, exhausted, or embarrassed by the situation?
 This course is for you.

 This course will help you to reduce your dog’s leash reactivity and make walks enjoyable once again.